The Justice Department has opened a federal civil rights probe into the killing of Alex Pretti

 When he turns his back to the camera, what appears to be a handgun is visible in his waistband.
 At no point do the videos show Pretti reaching for the gun, and it is not clear whether federal agents saw it.

-Steve Schleicher, a Minneapolis-based attorney representing Pretti’s parents, said Wednesday the earlier altercation in no way justified officers fatally shooting Pretti more than a week later.
+Schleicher, the Pretti family attorney, said Wednesday the earlier altercation in no way justified the shooting more than a week later.

 In a post on his Truth Social platform early Friday morning, President Donald Trump suggested that the videos of the earlier incident undercut the narrative that Pretti was a peaceful protester when he was shot.